Sketching for Sequential Change-Point Detection: Examples for real applications

-In the following experiment, we set the threshold $b$ such that the ARL is $5000$.
-We assume that the means of $5\%$ of the edges in the network increase by $\mu_0$.
-Fig. \ref{fig:EDD_topology}(a) shows the simulated EDD versus an increasing signal strength $\mu_0$.
-Note that the EDD using a small number of sketches is quite small if $\mu_0$ is sufficiently large.
-For example, when $\mu_0=4$, one may detect the change by observing from only $M=100$ sketches, which is a significant reduction compared with using the original data with a ratio of $100/4941 \approx 0.02$.
+In the following experiment, we assume that on average $5\%$ of the edges in the network increase by $\mu_0$.
+Set the threshold $b$ such that the ARL is $5000$.
+Fig. \ref{fig:EDD_topology} shows the simulated EDD versus an increasing signal strength $\mu_0$.
+Note that the EDD from using a small number of sketches is quite small if $\mu_0$ is sufficiently large.
+For example, when $\mu_0=4$, one may detect the change by observing from only $M=100$ sketches (when the EDD is increased only by one sample), which is a significant dimesionality reduction with a ratio of $100/4941 \approx 0.02$.

-Next, we fix the mean shift of affected edges by $1$ and assume that $100p\%$ edges are affected by the change.
-Fig. \ref{fig:EDD_topology}(b) shows the simulated EDD versus increasing $p$.
-Similarly, the EDD using a small number of sketches is quite small if $p$ is large enough.
-If $p$ is around $0.4$, for example, one can detect the change by using only $M=50$ sketches.